pagong/Bk-Light-AppBypass/README.md

 - `scripts/increment_counter.py` – numeric animation for diagnostics.
 - `scripts/identify_panels.py` – flashes digits on each configured panel.
 - `scripts/list_fonts.py`
-- `scripts/scan_macos.py` – macOS helper that scans for BLE devices named `LED_BLE_*` and prints their MAC addresses so you can populate `config.yaml` or `BK_LIGHT_ADDRESS`. macOS cannot connect by MAC (CoreBluetooth limitation), so use the discovered address from Linux/Windows when running the other scripts.

   Prints the fonts resolved from `assets/fonts/`.
 Bundled names and defaults:
   - `Aldo PC`
   - `Dolce Vita Light`
   - `Kenyan Coffee Rg`